-You are cordially invited to attend the Annual Meeting of the Stockholders of LanVision Systems, Inc. to be held on May 26, 2004, at 9:30 a.m., Eastern Time, at the Heritage Room of the Clarion Hotel and Suites Cincinnati, 5901 Pfeiffer Road, Cincinnati, Ohio 45242, for the following purposes:
+You are cordially invited to attend the Annual Meeting of the Stockholders of LanVision Systems, Inc. to be held on May 24, 2006, at 9:30 a.m., Eastern Time, at the offices of LanVision Systems, Inc., 10200 Alliance Road, Suite 200, Cincinnati, Ohio 45242-4716, for the following purposes:

-- 1. Election of five directors each to hold office until a successor is duly elected and qualified at the 2005 Annual Meeting of Stockholders or otherwise or until any earlier removal or resignation; and - 2.
-To transact such other business as may properly be brought before the meeting or any adjournment thereof.
+- 1. Election of four directors each to hold office until a successor is duly elected and qualified at the 2007 Annual Meeting of Stockholders or otherwise or until any earlier removal or resignation; - 2.
+To approve an amendment to the Company's Certificate of Incorporation to change the corporation name to "Streamline Health Solutions, Inc." - 3.
+To transact any and all other business that may properly come before the meeting or any adjournment thereof.

-Only stockholders of record at the close of business on April 1, 2004 will be entitled to notice of, and to vote at, the Annual Meeting and any adjournment thereof.
+Only stockholders of record at the close of business on April 3, 2006 will be entitled to notice of, and to vote at, the Annual Meeting and any adjournment thereof.